SteelAgent9six/Comp1004-Project/README.md

 ## Usage

 1. Open the `index.html` file in a web browser.
-2. Enter the website URL and password into the form fields.
+2. Enter the website name and password into the form fields.
 3. Click the "Submit" button to save the password.
-4. To search for a saved password, enter the website URL into the search field and click the "Search" button.
+4. To search for a saved password, enter the website name into the search field and click the "Search" button.
 5. To clear all saved passwords, click the "Clear Saved Data" button.

 ## Local Storage

 The passwords are stored locally using the `localStorage` API provided by modern web browsers.
 This means that the passwords are only accessible from the same browser and device where they were saved.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Lock-Smith, feel free to fork this repository, make your changes, and submit a pull request.

 ## License